martinpublicprofile-dev/SensorPlot/replit.md

 ## Overview

 This is a Streamlit web application designed for visualizing sensor data from CSV files.
 The application provides an interactive interface for uploading, validating, and displaying sensor readings including temperature and humidity measurements.
-Users can upload multiple sensor datasets and view them through dynamic, color-coded visualizations using Plotly charts.
+Users can upload multiple sensor datasets and view them through two dynamic, color-coded visualizations: raw sensor data charts and daily averages charts using Plotly dual-axis charts.

 ## User Preferences